|2009 Country Reports on Human Rights Practices

 The government noted that citizens residing outside the country for more than six months can register with the country?s consulates, and such registration was voluntary.
 However, there were reports that failure to register has rendered citizens residing abroad and children born abroad stateless.

 Protection of Refugees

-The country is a party to the 1951 Convention relating to the Status of Refugees and its 1967 protocol.
-Its law provides for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.
-The government routinely did not grant refugee status or asylum.
-In practice the government generally provided protection against the expulsion or return of refugees to countries where their lives or freedom would be threatened on account of their race, religion, nationality, membership in a particular social group, or political opinion.
+The country is not a party to the 1951 Convention relating to the Status of Refugees and its 1967 Protocol.
+Its laws do not provide for the granting of asylum or refugee status, and the government has not established a system for providing protection to refugees.
+In practice the government provided some protection against the expulsion or return of refugees to countries where their lives or freedom would be threatened due to their race, religion, nationality, membership in a particular social group, or political opinion.
 As in the previous year, there were reported cases of the government forcibly removing Afghan refugees from the country.
 In practice the government did not allow the UNHCR to provide assistance to refugees and asylum seekers.